 with David Treleaven

-Through this partnership with David Treleaven, author of the book Trauma-Sensitive Mindfulness, CMind is pleased to announce three new ways to build your awareness and skills for trauma-sensitive mindfulness instruction:
+Through this partnership with David Treleaven, author of the book Trauma-Sensitive Mindfulness, CMind is pleased to announce two new ways to build your awareness and skills for trauma-sensitive mindfulness instruction:

 David Treleaven, PhD, is a writer, educator, trauma professional, and author of the acclaimed book Trauma-Sensitive Mindfulness: Practices for Safe and Transformative Healing.
 David focuses on offering mindfulness providers with the knowledge and tools they require to meet the needs of those struggling with trauma.
 Through workshops, keynotes, podcasts, and online education, he is closely engaged with current empirical research to inform best practices.